-If you’re worried about a driving prosecution in the Salisbury, Devizes or Marlborough area, our expert road traffic solicitors can help.
+If you’re worried about a driving offence prosecution in the Salisbury, Andover, New Forest, Devizes, Chippenham or Marlborough area, our expert road traffic offence solicitors can help.
 With increasing numbers of speed cameras on the road, it’s getting harder to keep your driving licence clean of penalty points.

-Don’t automatically assume, just because you intend to plead guilty to an driving offence, that you don’t need a solicitor at court.
-There are many situations where you may be able to avoid or reduce a penalty such as disqualification.
+Don’t automatically assume, just because you intend to plead guilty to a driving offence, that you don’t need a solicitor at court.
+There are many situations where you may be able to avoid or reduce a penalty such as a disqualification from driving.

-If you are being investigated, or have already been charged with committing a road traffic offence, we can provide you with clear, practical and straightforward advice as follows:
+If you are being investigated, or have already been charged with committing a driving offence, we can provide you with clear, practical and straightforward advice as follows:

 - Advice and assistance at police interview